 - DAMAGE: STUDENT shall be liable for all damages beyond reasonable wear and tear.
 Damage to a rental unit shared by more than one person shall be shared equally by all STUDENTS of the unit, except in cases where damage can be specifically attributed to one STUDENT.
 Such charges shall represent the fair and reasonable value of repairs incurred.
 Each STUDENT shall be assessed a $150 security deposit at the beginning of the original college enrollment.
 Said deposit will be held in the STUDENT’S account during the time of enrollment and will be applied toward any damages incurred.
 In the event of such damages, the appropriate charge for repairs will be assessed to the STUDENT(S) account(s) and billed to the STUDENT(S) for payment at that time.
 In this way the original deposit is maintained until termination of enrollment.
 If a damage charge exceeds the amount of the deposit, it will be billed as stated above.
 Damage which occurs in the public areas of the residence halls is considered general hall damage.
 All students residing in the residence hall which incurs general hall damage are responsible for such damage.
 At the beginning of each term STUDENTS shall be assessed a ten dollar ($10) fee.
 All student fees collected will be held in a damage fund for each hall.
 Unidentified general hall damage costs will be deducted from the hall damage fund.
 After all general hall damages are paid, any excess money left in the hall damage fund will be transferred to the hall activity account.
 In the event that general hall damage costs exceed the amount available in the hall damage fund, the excess charges will be divided by the number of residents to determine the individual damage charge per student.
 Damage costs exceeding the hall fund and requiring individual student billing will result in a minimum charge of five dollars ($5) per resident.

-- ROOM ACCOMMODATIONS: The COLLEGE agrees to provide the following room accommodations: a) for the FALL TERM, room accommodations begin at 9:00 a.m. two days prior to fall term classes and end at 6:00 p.m. on the last complete day of term exams; b) for the SPRING TERM, room accommodations begin at noon on the Sunday prior to the beginning of term classes and end at 6:00 p.m. on the last complete day of term exams; c) for the MAY TERM, room accommodations carry through from spring term and end at 6:00 p.m. on the last complete day of term exams (students involved in commencement excepted).
+- ROOM ACCOMMODATIONS: The COLLEGE agrees to provide the following room accommodations: a) for the FALL TERM, room accommodations begin at 9:00 a.m. on Sunday prior to fall term classes and end at 6:00 p.m. on the last complete day of term exams; b) for the SPRING TERM, room accommodations begin at noon on the Sunday prior to the beginning of term classes and end at 6:00 p.m. on the last complete day of term exams; c) for the MAY TERM, room accommodations carry through from spring term and end at 6:00 p.m. on the last complete day of term exams (students involved in commencement excepted).
 Any exceptions to this schedule must be approved by the Director of Residence Life.
-Winter and Spring recesses (dates are published in the catalog) are excluded from this agreement and the individual student is responsible to find accommodations during these periods.
-Theme houses and apartments remain open during these periods.
-Students who would like the privilege to remain on campus during the recess periods and who are not required to be on campus for an approved college activity (academic, athletic or co-curricular requirement) will be subject to reassignment for the recess period, will be charged approximately fifteen dollars ($15) per night for the duration of their stay, and must seek and be granted prior approval by the Director of Residence Life.
+Winter break (dates are published in the catalog) are excluded from this agreement and the individual student is responsible to find accommodations during these periods.
+Theme houses and apartments remain open during winter break if occupied in the apartment both fall and spring term.
+Students who would like the privilege to remain on campus during the recess periods and who are not required to be on campus for an approved college activity (academic, athletic or co-curricular requirement) will be charged approximately fifteen dollars ($15) per night for the duration of their stay, and must seek and be granted prior approval by the Director of Residence Life.
 For dates before or after the academic year, there will be a $30/day rate applied to a student account for approved dates of occupancy which are not considered associated with summer housing.
 Occupancy is determined by either the presence of personal belongings or the student, or both.

 - FOOD SERVICE: COLLEGE agrees to provide the following food service: a) for the FALL TERM beginning one day prior to fall term classes and continuing while classes are in session; b)for the SPRING TERM beginning the first day of spring classes and continuing while classes are in session; c) for the MAY TERM continuing from the SPRING TERM and while classes are in session.
-All students residing in residence halls are required to have a meal contract unless excused for special medical or dietary reasons.
-Such requests may be made on a petition form available from the Department of Residence Life.
+All residential students are required to have a meal plan unless excused for special medical or dietary reasons; such requests may be made on a petition form available from the Department of Residence Life.
+The meal plan options may vary between residential buildings and are governed by the College's contract with its food provider.
 An additional charge will be made for board provided prior to or subsequent to the dates as determined above.
 Meals missed because of special diets, religious beliefs and activities, employment or class scheduling during meal times are not refundable.
-Residents who have any of the above conflicts may request a sack lunch or dinner each day of the conflict.
+Residents who have any of the above conflicts may request a to-go option each day of the conflict.
 Such request must be made to the Food Service Director 24 hours in advance and picked up by the resident.
-Pro-rated board refunds will be made due to illness or accident to residents confined to a hospital or detained at home provided that it is for a period of fourteen (14) or more consecutive days and provided that a doctor’s statement is presented.
-Most special diets, whether temporary or continuous, which cannot be satisfied within the limits of the regular menus, cannot be provided in the food service.
+Some special diets, whether temporary or continuous, which cannot be satisfied within the limits of the regular menus, cannot be provided in the food service.

 - CANCELLATIONS: The COLLEGE agrees that the following shall be just cause for canceling this agreement: a) withdrawal, suspension or leave of absence from the College; b) participation in off-campus programs of the College except during the May Term; c) not registering for any term covered by the contract; d) permission of the COLLEGE to live off-campus via approved ‘Petition for Exemption from Room and Board.’
 Refunds are based on the schedule presented in the College catalog.